 There is no better place to learn about the beautiful history of Norway than through a living museum.

-The Norwegian Museum of Cultural History is open air museum where you can walk through historic homes and buildings while learning about Norwegian customs and history.
+The Norwegian Museum of Cultural History is an open-air museum where you can walk through historic homes and buildings while learning about Norwegian customs and history.

 There are more than 160 buildings to explore including a 13th-century Stave church!